.GZ File Extension

 What is a GZ file?

-Archive file compressed by the standard GNU zip (gzip) compression algorithm; contains a compressed collection of one or more files; commonly used on Unix operating systems for file compression.
+A GZ file is an archive file compressed by the standard GNU zip (gzip) compression algorithm.
+It typically contains a single compressed file but may also store multiple compressed files. gzip is primarily used on Unix operating systems for file compression.

 Jean-loup Gailly and Mark Adler initially developed the Gzip format and released the gzip program on October 31, 1992.
 Today, the format and program are still used in Unix systems to reduce file sizes for transportation or storage purposes.
 Also, GNU Project now develops gzip.